 Who We Are

 Black Box Baroque was founded in 2013 by Sara Hagenbuch in collaboration with San Francisco Bay Area musicians passionate about historically informed performance and staged opera.
-BBB has produced three fully staged Handel operas with orchestra: Orlando in March 2014, Ariodante in March 2015, and Alcina in April 2016, and Aci, Galatea, e Polifemo in May 2017.
+BBB has produced four fully staged Handel operas with orchestra: Orlando in March 2014, Ariodante in March 2015, Alcina in April 2016, and Aci, Galatea, e Polifemo in May 2017.

 Our artists have performed with Philharmonia Baroque Orchestra, American Bach Soloists Festival, Tanglewood Festival, and the Amherst, Madison, and Boston early music festivals.
 We’re graduates of Juilliard, San Francisco Conservatory of Music, Carnegie Mellon University, and Oberlin College.
-Our orchestra for Ariodante and Alcina is the venerable Albany Consort under director Jonathan Salzedo, who has also performed with groups such as the San Francisco Symphony and California Bach Society.
+Our orchestra for Ariodante, Alcina, and Aci, Galatea, e Polifemo was the venerable Albany Consort under director Jonathan Salzedo, who has also performed with groups such as the San Francisco Symphony and California Bach Society.

 About the Artists